scala-network/XLArig/doc/Android.md

  adb devices
  ```

- 3. By using adb put your selected xtlandrig binary into /data/local/tmp.
+ 3. By using adb put your selected xtlrig binary into /data/local/tmp.
 You can do so as below
 ```
 adb push xtlrig /data/local/tmp/xtlrig
 ```